 But Kagawa is not the type to sulk, and Wednesday's performance was not a case of putting himself in the shop window for any suitors.
 On the contrary, the Japan international is desperate to prove himself to Moyes and to establish himself in Manchester.

-With Van Persie out injured for the trip to the BayArena, Kagawa seized his chance, dropping deep into central positions to pick his passes and initiate counter-attacks.
-His skill and efforts were key to Antonio Valencia's opener; his desire to press forward with the ball and then meet Rooney's cross allowed the Ecuadorian the necessary space at the back post to tap home, and highlighted the threat the Japanese poses when driving at opposition defenders.
+With Van Persie out injured for the trip to the BayArena, Kagawa seized his chance, dropping deep into central positions to pick his passes and initiate counterattacks.
+His skill and efforts were key to Antonio Valencia's opener - his desire to press forward with the ball and then meet Rooney's cross allowed the Ecuadorian the necessary space at the back post to tap home - and highlighted the threat the Japanese poses when driving at opposition defenders.

-Even his defensive work was more diligent from the centre, as he picked Emre Can's pocket for the first goal - one of two interceptions on the night and a marked improvement on recent league games.
+Even his defensive work was more diligent from the center, as he picked Emre Can's pocket for the first goal - one of two interceptions on the night and a marked improvement on recent league games.

-The impudent flicked pass for Rooney to set up Chris Smalling for 4-0 was a delight to watch, and while Leverkusen were atrocious on the night, Kagawa showed he can pick apart teams when given time and space in the middle.
+The impudent flicked pass for Rooney to set up Chris Smalling for 4-0 was a delight to watch, and while Leverkusen was atrocious on the night, Kagawa showed he can pick apart teams when given time and space in the middle.

 "Shinji and Wayne played very well," Moyes told Sky Sports of the duo's partnership.
 "Wayne had four assists tonight, and Shinji was terrific as well.
-Its a long season and we're going to have to make sure we have different combinations for different games, and tonight Wayne and Shinji were very good."
+It's a long season and we're going to have to make sure we have different combinations for different games, and tonight Wayne and Shinji were very good."